 Universal Resorts are in price brackets with the top 3 Premier Hotels having a complimentary Express Pass included.
 Your Express Pass is valid on both your arrival & departure dates.
-Guests should price up Express Pass carefully as often if there will be 4 of you in a room it is cheaper to stay in a Premier Hotel than buy Express Pass.
+Guests should price up Express Pass carefully as often if there are 4 of you in a room it is cheaper to stay in a Premier Hotel than buy Express Pass individually.

 Premier Hotels at Universal Orlando

 - Loews Portofino Bay Hotel was the first hotel to open in 1999.
 This luxury resort has an Italian Seaside Village theme and has 750 rooms